krolaw/wsd/ReadMe.md

 # Web Sequence Diagrams

+*This code is very new and is not considered stable*

 Web Sequence Diagrams is a small js library for implementing a custom web tag `<sequence-diagram>` that transforms code in its `data` attribute into an SVG diagram view.
+It is highly configurable by embedding css.

 <noscript>
-*Note:* Javascript has been disabled, view this page here: https://krolaw.github.io/wsd/ReadMe
+<em>Note:</em> Javascript has been disabled, view this page here: https://krolaw.github.io/wsd/ReadMe
 </noscript>

 <script src="https://krolaw.github.io/wsd/wsd.js"></script>